openalloc/openalloc.github.io/Content/worth/inspectForecast.md

 This performance is based on a conventional linear regression calculation, based on MValuationPosition records for the selected period.

-Daily (averaged) and annualized figures are provided.
+Daily and annualized figures are provided, based on the averaged change over the period.

+“%Δ (CAGR)” is the Compound Annual Growth Rate based on the change in value over the period.
+See [CAGR at Wikipedia](https://en.wikipedia.org/wiki/Compound_annual_growth_rate) for more details.

 Note that Cash flow is ignored.